Learn React [Quickly || Fast || Easy]

 - API references

 Every time I pick up a new tech, I don't check any courses or books, I go straight to the tech's documentation and check whether there is a beginner tutorial.
 Often there is one and that's my entry point into a new world.
-From there, I can always check for other learning material, but my starting point will always be the official documentation of the new thing I intend to learn.
-After all, that's why I write my tutorials and books in close relation to the documentation by always refereing it in my guides.
-That's how beginners learn to use the documentation and that's what will make them more efficient and effecrtive when learning a new tech in the future.
+From there, I can always check for other learning material.
+That's why I write my tutorials and books in close relation to the documentation by always refereing it in my guides.
+It helps beginners learn to use the documentation and will make them more efficient and effective now and in the future.

-After you went through the React beginner tutorial from the React documentation and learned the basics of React from scratch, continue learning by building a project yourself before learning any other tech.
+After going through the React documentation's beginner tutorial and learned the basics of React from scratch, continue learning by building a project.
 It's not always simple to come up with project ideas, but there is plenty of inspiration out there.

 For instance, there are also people who want to learn React by building games.
-I guess you will find plenty of React Tic Tac Toe implementations out there.
+You will find plenty of React Tic Tac Toe implementations out there.
 Implement the game in React yourself and compare your solution to the other solutions.
-You will learn from your mistakes and learn to evaluate your source code against the implementation by others.
+You will learn from your mistakes and learn to evaluate your source code against others' implementations.

-Learn React by doing is one of the most common recommendations you will get to hear from other developers, it applies to almost everything in life, because every task will present you with a new challenge to grow as a React developer.
-Also it is too easy to passively consume video courses, books, and tutorials.
+Learn React by doing is one of the most common recommendations.
+It applies to almost everything in life.
+Every programming task will present you with a new challenge to grow as a React developer.
+It is too easy to passively consume video courses, books, and tutorials.
 Get your hands dirty and implement something yourself.
-Get stuck with a problem, become desperate, ponder over the problem by taking time off the screen, solve the problem eventually, and reap the fruits of it.
-That's the basic framework of learning anything.
+Get stuck with a problem, become desperate, consider the problem by taking time away from the screen, eventually solve the problem, and reap the fruits of it.

-Confront yourself to stick to coding every day.
+Challenge yourself to code every day.
 You can participate in the 100 Days of Code challenge, write about it on Twitter or on your website.
 Make it a daily habit.
-Only when sticking to it for a while, by having the persistence and by coding every day, you will eventually become a React developer.
+Only when sticking to it, having the persistence and by coding every day, will you eventually become a React developer.
 It's a marathon and not a sprint.

-You will not only get feedback from people there, but also dive more into React by joining discussions.
+You will not only get valuable feedback there, but can further dive into React by joining other discussions.
 Be part of the community.
-Another great way to learn something new yourself is to explain it to someone else.
-Maybe you are one step ahead of a fellow React beginner and can help them out.
+A great way to learn something new is to explain it to someone else.
+Even if recently starting out, you are likely ahead of a fellow React beginner and can help them.
 Checkout the React Beginner Thread in the React Subreddit where you can help fellow React developers to solve their problems.

 After you went through the beginner tutorial in React's docs and started to implement a React project yourself, learn to use React with all its facets.
 React has only a slim API surface area, so try to get proficient with it.